Women in the World summit 2019: Oprah praises Jacinda Ardern's leadership

 At the time, United Nations Special Rapporteur for Culture, Karima Bennoune, took to Twitter to challenge the movement, pointing to the case of Nasrin Sotoudeh, who was convicted and faces years in prison for defending women who took part in a viral protest against mandatory headscarves in Iran.

-But Winfrey said Ardern "projected peace and goodness and the Arab world rejected it right back for all of us to take in".
+But Winfrey said Ardern "projected peace and goodness and the Arab world projected it right back for all of us to take in."

 "And suddenly we saw that the other didn't seem that much different from us," she said.